-- 3.1 It is recommended that Cabinet: - 3.1.1 Recommend to Council that it approve a capital budget of £1.100m to undertake essential asset replacement works to the Northampton PFI Schools. - 3.1.2 Authorises the procurement of these works.
+- 3.1 It is recommended that Council: - 3.1.1 Agree the recommendation from Cabinet that it approve a capital budget of £1.100m to undertake essential asset replacement works to the Northampton PFI Schools. - 3.1.2 Notes that Cabinet has authorised the procurement of these works.